Redocly/museum-openapi-example/CONTRIBUTING.md

 ### Configuration file

-The **redocly.yaml** file is the
+The **redocly.yaml** file is the configuration file for the Redocly tools.
 Please refer to the [configuration file](https://redocly.com/docs/cli/configuration/) documentation for more details.

-## Project structure

-- **`docs`**: contains the documentation source files.
-When changes to the documentation are merged, they automatically get published on the [Redocly docs website](https://redoc.ly/docs/cli/).

-## Release flow

-If the pipelines are not starting, close and reopen the PR.
-Merging that PR triggers the release process.